stone-payments/stoneco-guidelines/README.md

-# Best Practices in DLP
+# Best Practices in Stone Co.
 __Portuguese translation available [here](README_pt.md).__

-Here is the list of best practices, guidelines, codestyles and recommendations that we follow and encourage in the DLP companies.
+Here is the list of best practices, guidelines, codestyles and recommendations that we follow and encourage in the Stone companies.
 Remember, everything proposed on this repository is only supposed to be a guideline, suggestion on how to organize your own repositories and is not mandatory.

 Please read the contrib [guidelines](#contrib-guidelines) before sending your pull request with your content.